-In 2018, there were no formal fire drills.
 In 2019, there were three fire drills in Smith Hall, three fire drills in Grace Hall, and two fire drills in Murphy Hall.
 In 2020, there were three fire drills in each of the residence halls.
-Fire alarm monitoring is conducted on and off-site for each residence hall.
+Fire alarm monitoring is conducted